azimuttapp/azimutt/libs/serde-aml/docs/properties.md

 You can use any key/value pair, they will be kept in the model.

-Some specific keys are standardized for some objects and can be interpreted in other in generators or in [Azimutt](https://azimutt.app).
+Some specific keys are standardized for certain objects and can be interpreted by in generators or in [Azimutt](https://azimutt.app).

 ### Entity properties